Home

 How do I know if my garage door spring needs replacing?

-Signs your garage door spring needs replacing include a visible gap in the torsion spring coils, the door feeling heavy when lifted manually, hearing a loud bang from the garage (indicating the spring already broke), uneven door movement where one side hangs lower, and the spring being more than 7 years old.
-If you notice any of these signs, schedule a professional inspection immediately to prevent sudden failure.
+Five signs: a visible gap in the torsion spring coils, a door that feels heavy when lifted by hand, a loud bang from the garage (the spring already broke), one side hanging lower than the other, or a spring past 7 years old.
+Any of these means book an inspection now.

 How long do garage door springs last?